stacks-network/docs/_develop/zero_to_dapp_3.md

 The <a href="https://blockstack.github.io/blockstack.js/"
-target="\_blank">Blockstack Javascript library is all a developer needs to create a DApp.
-It grants</a> the application the ability to authenticate a Blockstack identity and to read and write to the user's data stored in a Gaia hub.
+target="\_blank">Blockstack Javascript library is all a developer needs to create a DApp</a>.
+It grants the application the ability to authenticate a Blockstack identity and to read and write to the user's data stored in a Gaia hub.